 Poonam: For those who have not seen/ read your first interview, can you tell us a little about yourself?
 Where are you from?
 Where and what did you study as an undergrad?
 What was your pre-Oxford job?

 Arjun: I was born and raised in Calcutta, West Bengal in India.
 After completing my Electrical from Engineering from the West Bengal University of Technology, I joined TCS and worked in Chennai for four years.
 After that, I moved to the USA, worked in Dover and Indianapolis, and later moved to Boston.
-I had a great time working with TCS in different roles from Quality Assurance to a Developer to a product owner, and lastly, as a Project Manager managing almost $4 million portfolios for an insurance client.
+I had a great time working with TCS in different roles, from Quality Assurance to a Developer to a product owner.
+Lastly, as a Project Manager managing almost $4 million portfolios for an insurance client.
 And then, I decided to do an MBA because I felt that my career growth had become stagnant.
 I took the GMAT four times.
 Finally, I got a 730, my first attempt being 610.
-I was looking for a 1-year program and was inclined more towards European programs because they had better brand value when it came to the 1-year program.
+I was looking for a 1-year program and was inclined more towards European programs because they had better brand value in the 1-year program.
 I short-listed a few European schools, including Oxford, Cambridge.
 Things worked out at Oxford, and I joined Oxford.

 Poonam: What are your career goals?
 Do you think Oxford helped you achieve your goals?